 *Please see a note on citations below.

 Halal Intimacy: Love, Marriage, and Polygyny in Contemporary Malaysia, Berghahn Books.
-[Under contract; manuscript in preparation]
+[Manuscript in preparation]

 Single-Authored Peer-Reviewed Journal Articles

 2022: “Between Intention & Implementation: Recent Legal Reforms on Child Marriage in Contemporary Malaysia”, Journal of Legal Anthropology, vol. 6, no. 1, pp. 1-23.
 [Open access]

 2021: “Chasing Fate & Fortune in the Borderland: Cross-Border Marriage and Migration at the Malaysian-Thai Frontier”, Archipel, vol. 102, pp. 155-186.
 [Open access]

 2021: “Nikah Express: Malay Polygyny & Marriage-Making at the Malaysian-Thai Border”, Asian Studies Review, vol. 45, no. 4, pp. 635-655.